-On this day in 1960, the underdog U.S. Olympic hockey team defeats the Soviet Union in the semifinals at the Winter Games in Squaw Valley, California.
+The underdog U.S. Olympic hockey team defeats the Soviet Union in the semifinals at the Winter Games in Squaw Valley, California on February 27, 1960.
 The next day, the U.S. beats Czechoslovakia to win its first-ever Olympic gold medal in hockey.

 The Americans had taken home silver medals in hockey at the Winter Games in 1952 and 1956, but going into the 1960 Olympics they were considered a long shot.
 The team managed to win its first four games against Czechoslovakia, Australia, Sweden and Germany, however, and then scored an upset victory over Canada and went on to meet the Soviets in the semi-final round on February 27.
 A packed crowd was on hand at Blythe Arena in Squaw Valley to witness the U.S. defeat the Soviets, 3-2, in a tightly fought game.
 It was the first time an American hockey squad had ever defeated the long-dominant Soviets in Olympic competition.
 The next day, the U.S. met the Czechs in the finals.
 After two periods, the U.S. was behind, 4-3; however, they scored six goals in the third period and went on to win the game, 9-4.
 It was America’s first-ever Olympic gold medal in hockey.
 Canada won the silver medal while the Soviets received the bronze.